-- You will need to accrue at least 52 points from your eight best GCSE grades (where numerical grades are scored at face value and A=9, A=7, B=6).
-Short course GCSEs may be included within this calculation. - You must achieve at least GCSE Grade 5 in English and Mathematics. - You must achieve at least GCSE Grade B or 6 in subjects you have chosen (or, in the case of new subjects, in related subject areas).
-(N.B.
-Further Maths candidates must achieve A or 9 at GCSE.)
+You will need to accrue at least 52 points from your 8 best GCSE grades (where numerical grades are scored at face value and A=9, A=7, B=6).
+New grades below 6 and old grades below B do not contribute to this points score.
+Short course GCSEs may be included within this calculation.
+For example, a student with 4As, 3Bs and a 6 scores 52 points; a student with 3As, 2Bs, 1C, an 8 and a 5 scores 47 points.

+- You must achieve at least GCSE Grade 5 in English and Mathematics. - You must achieve at least GCSE Grade B or 6 in subjects to be taken at AS Level (or, in the case of new subjects, in related subject areas).